marcindulak/vagrant-opennebula-ha-tutorial-centos7/README.md

         $ sleep 10
         $ vagrant ssh $CURRENT_LEADER -c "sudo su - oneadmin -c 'onevm list | grep one3'"

-After bringing back one1.mydomain verify `gluster` synchonizes the volume (prometheus MDTMP) and RAFT sets the `node` as a follower:
+After bringing back one1.mydomain verify `gluster` synchonizes the volume (TODO: prometheus) and RAFT sets the `node` as a follower:

         $ vagrant reload one1.mydomain
         $ vagrant ssh $CURRENT_LEADER -c "sudo su - oneadmin -c 'onezone show 0'"
+        $ vagrant ssh $CURRENT_LEADER -c "sudo su - oneadmin -c 'onehost list'"

-Now let's simulate the case when the `node` which runs the centos7 VM, crashes, (automaticaly migrate the VM MDTMP) and the OS needs to be reinstalled (or a similar case of a server hardware update):
+Now let's simulate the case when the `node` which runs the centos7 VM, crashes, (TODO: automaticaly migrate the VM) and the OS needs to be reinstalled (or a similar case of a server hardware update):

         $ vagrant destroy -f one3.mydomain
         $ sleep 180  # changing XMLRPC_TIMEOUT_MS may help to achive consensus faster, see https://forum.opennebula.org/t/frontend-ha-raft-problems/4702/22
         $ vagrant ssh one1.mydomain -c "sudo su - oneadmin -c 'onezone show 0'"
-        $ vagrant ssh one1.mydomain -c "sudo su - oneadmin -c 'onevm list | grep one3'"  # onevm shows incorrectly that the VM is still running
+        $ vagrant ssh one1.mydomain -c "sudo su - oneadmin -c 'onevm list | grep one3 | grep unkn'"

 Bring up the crashed `node`, and clear its old ssh server keys: